tvharikrishna/HariKrishna__3D_ComputerVision/HK_01_Stereo_SGBM_DepthEstimation/README.md

 <h1 style="text-align: left;">🎯 Project Vision</h1>
 <p style="text-align: justify;">
 The project utilizes the StereoSGBM algorithm to enhance depth estimation, providing a significant improvement over traditional methods.
-By leveraging its accuracy and computational efficiency, the initiative aims to address challenges in 3D scene reconstruction, particularly in complex environments.
+By leveraging its accuracy and computational efficiency, the initiative aims to address challenges in 3D scene reconstruction.
 This approach facilitates more reliable 3D modeling for applications in autonomous driving, robotics, and immersive experiences.
 </p>

 <h2 style="text-align: left;">💠 Advantages</h2>